pouya-eghbali/meteor-autoform-materialize/README.md

 > **Thank You** This suite of packages is maintained by ExpertBox.com as a thank you to the Open Source community.

-> **Whats New(ish)** Responsive Text, Timepicker, Improved arrays in forms
+> **Whats New(ish)** Auto Complete, Responsive Text, Timepicker, Improved arrays in forms

-> **Dependancies** Version 3.1.0 of this package was manual smoke tested and seemed to work ok on Playground 3.1.0 on 21 Nov 2017 using Meteor 1.6, Simple Schema 0.5, Autoform 6.2.0, Materialize CSS 0.100.0, and Autoform Materialize Modals 1.1.0.
+> **Dependancies** Version 3.2.0 of this package was manual smoke tested and seemed to work ok on Playground 3.2.0 on 4 Dec 2017 using Meteor 1.6, Simple Schema 0.5, Materialize Autocomplete 1.0.7, Autoform 6.2.0, Materialize CSS 0.100.2, and Autoform Materialize Modals 1.1.2.

 > **Shiny Modals** Want forms in modals?
 See [mozfet:meteor-autoform-materialize-modals](https://github.com/mozfet/meteor-autoform-materialize-modals).